-In the fall of 1999, I co-authored I also co-authored a conference paper with Tracie Abbott, then a student in our MPA Program, which dealt with integrating nonprofit management education into MPA curricula and presented it at the 1999 meeting of the National Association of Schools of Public Affairs and Administration (NASPAA).
-In the fall of 2000, I delivered a paper at the annual Meeting of the Association of Policy Analysis and Management (APPAM) on marketing executive MPA programs.
+In the fall of 1999, I co-authored a conference paper with Tracie Abbott, who was then a student in our MPA Program, which dealt with integrating nonprofit management education into MPA curricula.
+We presented this paper at the 1999 meeting of the National Association of Schools of Public Affairs and Administration (NASPAA).
+In the fall of 2000, I delivered a paper at the annual meeting of the Association of Public Policy Analysis and Management (APPAM) on marketing executive MPA programs.
 In the fall of 2001, I served on a panel at the Annual meeting of the National Association of Schools of Public Affairs and Administration (NASPAA) and prepared a paper for the panel entitled “Developing International Partnerships and Projects: The Case of Columbia University’s School of International and Public Affairs.”
 In 2007, I wrote a paper on the role of capstone workshops in connecting environmental policy master’s students to employers and delivered it at the Annual Meeting of the National Association of Schools of Public Affairs and Administration (NASPAA).
 I also co-authored a paper with my colleague Alison Miller for the 2015 annual meeting of NASPAA entitled “Enriching the MPA through Global Education: Columbia University’s Hybrid Teaching Model.”
 You can find copies of these papers here.

 Developing Sustainability Curricula at Columbia

 I have been working since 2001 to build a master’s program in Environmental Science and Policy at Columbia University’s School of International and Public Affairs (SIPA) and the Earth Institute.
 The program’s first year was taught at the Biosphere 2 Center in Oracle, Arizona.
 In June 2003, we moved the program to New York.
-In the fall of 2003, I delivered a paper at the annual meeting of the National Association of Schools of Public Affairs and Administration (NASPAA), entitled “Developing a Specialized Master of Public Administration Program: The Case of Columbia University’s Master of Public Administration Program in Environmental Science and Policy.”
-To help fully integrate the program’s curriculum, I have worked with a number of colleagues to develop the cornerstone of the MPA in Environmental Science and Policy: a three-semester workshop sequence where students serve as management consultants to a real-world government or nonprofit client.
+In the fall of 2003, I presented a paper entitled “Developing a Specialized Master of Public Administration Program: The Case of Columbia University’s Master of Public Administration Program in Environmental Science and Policy” at the annual meeting of the National Association of Schools of Public Affairs and Administration (NASPAA).
+To help fully integrate the program’s curriculum, I have worked with several colleagues to develop the cornerstone of the MPA in Environmental Science and Policy: a three-semester workshop sequence where students serve as management consultants for real-world government or nonprofit clients.
 Syllabi and handbooks from those classes can be found on the program’s website.
 Reports and videos of workshop briefings are also on the program’s website.

 From 1985 to 1998, I was the Director of Columbia University’s Graduate Program in Public Policy and Administration.
 From 1987 to 1998, I was the Associate Dean for Faculty and Curriculum at SIPA.
 From July 1998 to January 2001, I served as Vice Dean of SIPA.
 In January 2001, I became Director of SIPA’s Executive Master of Public Administration Program and Director of the Master of Public Administration Program in Environmental Science and Policy.
 In January 2002, I was appointed Director of the Office of Educational Programs at the Earth Institute.
 I served on the Earth Institute’s Management Committee and Council of Directors.
 In 2002 and 2003, I was part of teams that developed a new Ph.D. program with SIPA in Sustainable Development and a new master’s program in Climate and Society.
 In 2005, at the request of SIPA Dean Lisa Anderson, I stepped down as Director of the Executive MPA Program and became Director of SIPA’s Concentration in Environmental Policy Studies.

-In late 2001, my former boss Michael Crow nominated me to the U.S. EPA’s National Advisory Council for Environmental Policy and Technology, and in January 2002, I was appointed to that Council.
+In late 2001, my former boss Michael Crow nominated me to the U.S. EPA’s National Advisory Council for Environmental Policy and Technology.
+I was appointed to that Council in January 2002.
 My term on the Council ended in 2004 and, from 2004 until 2006, I served as a management consultant to EPA Region II.
 In 2010 I took on the assignment of Senior Advisor to Willdan Energy Solutions, a company that promotes energy efficiency and sustainability.
-In the spring of 2015 I joined Willdan’s Board of Directors.
-Currently I serve as lead independent director of the board.
-In the fall of 2016 I joined the Advisory Board of the University of Minnesota’s Institute on the Environment and I also became the Chair of the Science and Technology Committee at The Lotos Club.
-Both of those roles ended in 2022 and currently I serve on the Admissions Committee of the Lotos Club.
+In the spring of 2015, I joined Willdan’s Board of Directors.
+Currently, I serve as the Lead Independent Director of the board.
+In the fall of 2016, I joined the Advisory Board of the University of Minnesota’s Institute on the Environment and I also became the Chair of the Science and Technology Committee at The Lotos Club.
+Both of these roles ended in 2022, but I continue to serve on the Admissions Committee of the Lotos Club.